 When it comes to exercise, Yoga shouldn’t be overlooked as an important part of strength training.
 It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own bodyweight!

 Certain weight-bearing Yoga poses are said to be particularly good for strength building such as standing and balancing poses.
 The good thing about Yoga is that it teams strength with flexibility so that the muscles don’t become rigid.

 Posture & Balance

 Yoga encourages proper body alignment and helps to correct your posture so it can assist with back pain and spinal issues.

-The spine is an important element in overall health of the body, so alignment of the spine is vital.
+The spine is an important element in the overall health of the body, so the alignment of the spine is vital.
 Yoga can also improve balance and concentration and help you to focus better throughout the day.